RanaMHM/Robot-arm-control-panel/README.md

 An Interface in HTML  for specifying the values of the motors for the arm  and linking them to the database via PHP.

-This project is based on the analysis, design, and implementation of the user interface of a robot control system using IOT web development techniques, By controlling the first part of the project, which is the robot arm.
+This project is based on the analysis, design, and implementation of the user interface of a robot control system using IOT web development techniques, By controlling the first part of the project "Fighting robot", which is the robot arm.